Updated: Feb 28

-The pain associated with the rare brain disease(s) I was afflicted with; Trigeminal and Glossopharyngeal Neuralgia inflicted the worst pain I have ever experienced, but the presence of God was even more powerful.
-He was with me in the waters.
-They did not overcome me.
-He was with me in the fire and it did not consume me.
-Isaiah 43:2
+The pain associated with the rare brain disease(s) I was afflicted with; Trigeminal and Glossopharyngeal Neuralgia inflicted the worst pain I have ever experienced, but the presence of God was even more powerful in helping me through each and every attack.

 He was there through it all.
 Some days I wished for death to come.
 Not because I wanted to die.
 I did not.
 I just wanted the suffering to stop.
 All the while being willing to do whatever was required of me.
 It was torture and had it not been for the Lord, I would've died.
 I learned later that an artery in my brain that is a major supplier of blood to the brain was almost completely blocked from being entangled.
-I also learned I had a widowmaker blockage in my heart that had to be stented.
+I also learned I had a widow maker blockage in my heart that had to be stented.
 Literally the affliction of this disease was what God used to save my life.

 The medical profession has named these diseases as the most painful affliction known to man.
 The pain is likened to being burned, stabbed and electrocuted all at the same time.
 Yes, it was that awful.
 Fully medicated with anti-seizures and I still experienced breakthrough pain up to 20 times a day.
 My entire world was turn-upside down, though I persisted in attempting to live my life.

 Praise God, the MVD brain surgery was a success, but even still, I am not 100% symptom free, yet.
-I am 95% with a low dose of meds to help during the healing and recovery period which is a total of 24 months.
+I am 95% with a moderate dose of meds to help during the healing and recovery period which is a total of 24 months.
 January 11, 2022 marks 12 months!
 This is definitely a marathon, not a sprint.
 Like our faith, it's not an event but a series of events weaved together that become stronger the longer and deeper they connect.

 According to God, he knows ever hair on my head, will never leave or forsake me, was crucified for me, can heal all my diseases, and with Him All Things Are Possible.
 Mark 10:27 So, I am pretty sure he has the final say.